All Episodes

 He wants to put young Virginians back to work.

-He wants to make Virginia the first East Coast state to drill offshore for oil, and to compete with California to become the wine capital of the United States.
+He wants to make Virginia the first East Coast state to drill offshore for oil and to compete with California to become the wine capital of the United States.

-McDonald made these points in his keynote address, the inaugural conference of the American Action Forum, which its website calls a new voice for center-right ideas and action.
+McDonnell made these points in his keynote address, the inaugural conference of the American Action Forum, which its website calls a new voice for center-right ideas and action.

-The governor said that the scariest unemployment statistic we face is the hidden unemployment that is masked by Virginia's official jobless rate.
+With jobs as the focus of the conference, the governor said that the scariest unemployment statistic we face is the hidden unemployment that is masked by Virginia's official jobless rate.

 According to BLS, Virginia's employment unemployment rate in 2009, 6.6%, but taking into account discouraged, marginally attached, and underemployed workers, Virginia's overall unemployment rate was 12%, nearly double the official rate last year.